polyformproject/commercial.polyformproject.org/terms.md

 ## Software Copyright License

-The vendor grants the customer and each authorized user a standard license for any copyrights in the software that the vendor can license, to copy, install, back up, and use of the software as allowed by this agreement.
+The vendor grants the customer and each authorized user a standard license for any copyrights in the software that the vendor can license, to copy, install, back up, and use of the software as allowed under this agreement.

 ## Software Patent License